NOTNA9015/Cobat/README.md

 # Guide (CMD)
 All you need to do is run the bat/exe file as admin and Copilot will permanently be available on your pc!
+The exe is flagged as a virus therefore the bat file is recommended.
+(Cobat is not a virus and completely safe).

 # Guide (No CMD)
 All you need to do is run the bat/exe file as admin and Copilot will permanently be available on your pc!